unifiedtheories/unifiedtheories.github.io/pages/other.md

 ## Artificial Intelligence and Surveillance Art: What to do When Conserving Controversial Artworks
 [PDF][AiArt]
-This paper discusses questions made when conserving artworks that have been banned or critcized, focusing attention towards artworks made in the digital age.
+This paper discusses questions made when conserving data-driven artworks that have been banned or critcized
 <details>
 <summary>Skills</summary>
 <li>Argumentative writing</li>